rootstrap/ml-training/README.md

 ![Hide code](hide_code.png)

+## Playing with data frames
+An example for basic actions over python datasets.
+You can find the notebook *intro-sol.ipynb*

+## Data Fusion
+An example of merging 2 datasets.
+You can find the notebook here *data-fusion-sol.ipynb*

 ## Data cleaning
 This is an example to apply data cleaning techniques.
 The main objective is to prepare the data to apply a prediction over the sales variable.